Financial Aid Policies

 HEA Sec.
 484(c), 34 CFR 668.16(e), 34CFR 668.32(f), 34 CFR 668.34

-Revised for COVID-19 Exceptions and Flexibilities – March 2022
+Revised for Spring 2023 and COVID-19 Exceptions and Flexibilities

 Federal and state regulations require that students receiving financial aid be enrolled as a regular student in a financial aid eligible program.
 An eligible program is one that leads to an associate or bachelor's degree, a one- to two-year program leading to a vocational certificate, or a specialized program that meets federal criteria.
 Continued eligibility requires meeting the criteria for Satisfactory Academic Progress (SAP).
 It is the responsibility of all financial aid recipients to understand the terms and conditions of the Napa Valley College (NVC) Financial Aid Satisfactory Academic Progress Policy in order to maintain their eligibility to receive aid.
 "Making SAP" means meeting all the standards and requirements of this policy.

 Three standards are used for the assessment of Satisfactory Academic Progress.
 These standards are reviewed at the end of each semester and are subject to change.

 Standard #1: Qualitative GPA

 Students are required to maintain a 2.0 minimum cumulative GPA.
 The GPA will include all aided and unaided terms at NVC.

 Standard #2: Quantitative Pace

 Minimum PACE at NVC is 67% of all cumulative units attempted.
 PACE is the rate at which a student completes requirements for their educational goal and is calculated by dividing the number of cumulative units completed by the number of cumulative units attempted.
 Remedial and ESL units do count when calculating Pace for SAP.